The Funeral (1984 film)

-The Funeral (お葬式, Osōshiki) is a 1984 Japanese comedy film by director Juzo Itami.
+The Funeral (お葬式, Osōshiki) is a 1984 Japanese comedy film written and directed by Juzo Itami.

 The film shows the preparations for a traditional Japanese funeral.
 It mixes grief at the loss of a husband and father with wry observations of the various characters as they interact during the three days of preparation.

-The Funeral was the writing and directing debut of Itami Juzo, and was an enormous success in Japan.
-It won five Japanese Academy Awards in 1985, including Best Film, Best Director and Best Actor for Tsutomu Yamazaki.
+The Funeral was Itami's feature film debut and was an enormous success in Japan.
+It won five Japanese Academy Awards in 1985 including Best Film, Best Director, and Best Actor for Tsutomu Yamazaki.
 It was nominated in a further five categories and also came first in the annual Kinema Junpo critics' poll.
+In May 2022, the Criterion Collection released a restoration of the film on Blu-ray.

+Itami took inspiration for the film from his experience with the funeral of his father-in-law (Nobuko Miyamoto's father).

+In 1992, it was screened on the United Kingdom's Channel 4 under the title Death, Japanese Style.

 Plot

 Shinkichi Amamiya (Hideji Otaki) is a difficult 69-year-old man, married to Kikue (Kin Sugai).
 He dies suddenly of a heart attack, and it falls to his daughter Chizuko (Nobuko Miyamoto) and son-in-law Wabisuke Inoue (Tsutomu Yamazaki) to organize the funeral at their house.

 Among other things, the family have to choose a coffin, hire a priest, hold a wake, learn formal funeral etiquette and hold the service itself.

 During the three days of preparation, various tensions within the family are hinted at, such as resentment of a rich but stingy uncle, Inoue's affair with a younger woman, and possibly an affair the dead man himself had with a female gateball player.

 After the service, the long-suffering wife delivers a dignified speech to the family regretting that the hospital would not let her be with her husband as he died.